alexwiese/hashstamp/README.md

 ## Features

-- Generates a class called `HashStamps` that contains properties that capture the hash value of each method's source code body.
+- Automatically generates a `HashStamps` class containing properties that represent the hash values of each method's source code body.
+- Supports both compile-time access and dynamic lookup of method hashes.

 ## Getting Started